Trading Business in Bali

 - The good news is that a Trading Business is open for 100% foreign investment based on the Indonesian Negative List.

-- A minimum of 3 years is recommended.
+- A minimum of 2 years office lease is recommended.

 A trading business can start trading as quickly as 6-8 weeks from incorporation.